winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 ### Notes

 1. {:#n1} The direct parallels for this sutra are [DN 33](https://suttacentral.net/dn33){: target="_blank"} and T 12.
 We should also note that there’s substantial overlap with [DN 34](https://suttacentral.net/dn34){: target="_blank"}, DĀ 10, DĀ 11, and T13.
 All of these sutras collect teachings into a numerically organized list. [\[back\]](#ref1)
+2. {:#n2}Pāpā.
+Ch. 波婆 (MCh. pua-b’ua), P. Pāvā, Skt.
+Pāpā.
+I’ve adopted the Skt. attestation, but the Chinese transliteration matches the Pali in this case. [\[back\]](#ref2)
-2. {:#n2}*All sentient beings are reborn as a result of their actions.* Ch. 一切眾生皆由行往.
+3. {:#n3}*All sentient beings are reborn as a result of their actions.* Ch. 一切眾生皆由行往.
 There is an alternate reading of this line in the Ming edition that substitutes 住 for 往, which would indeed more closely match Skt. sarvasatvāḥ saṃskārasthāyinaḥ.
 The Japanese translators chose to amend the Taisho here, but I’m less convinced given how often DĀ diverges from later Skt. and P. sources.
 If I were to amend 往 to 住, the passage would read “All sentient beings abide as a result of their actions.”
-The difference is not great; both readings point to the conditioned genesis of beings. [\[back\]](#ref2)
+The difference is not great; both readings point to the conditioned genesis of beings. [\[back\]](#ref3)
+4. {:#n4}*emptiness … without aspirations … without attributes*.
+The order of these three samādhis differs from that found in DĀ 10 and DĀ 11, switching the usual position of the second and third samādhis.
+The translation of the samādhi without aspirations also differs from the other two passages (無願 vs. 無作).
+This appears to be an inconsistency internal to DĀ, perhaps a translation or copyist error, until we notice that the same order occurs in a Song translation of a different Saṅgīti Sūtra (cf. T12.228a19ff).
+So, this appears to represent a different version of the three samādhis peculiar to the *Saṅgīti Sūtra*. [\[back\]](#ref4)
-3. {:#n3}*Misapplied precepts*.
-Literally, the Chinese reads “thief of precepts” (戒盜). [\[back\]](#ref3)
+5. {:#n4}*Misapplied precepts*.
+Literally, the Chinese reads “thief of precepts” (戒盜). [\[back\]](#ref5)
-4. {:#n4}*foundations*.
-The Chinese translates Skt. pada literally as “foot,” but it’s likely a figurative expression for a support like the individual legs of a chair. [\[back\]](#ref4)
+6. {:#n5}*foundations*.
+The Chinese translates Skt. pada literally as “foot,” but it’s likely a figurative expression for a support like the individual legs of a chair. [\[back\]](#ref6)

 ---

 Translator: Charles Patton
 {: .translator}
-Last Revised: 2 July 2021
+Last Revised: 7 February 2022
 {: .revised}

 ---